chilarai/Qt-Google-OAuth/README.md

 #### GoogleOAuth.pro

-Remember to add `networkauth` in the list of Qt modeule dependencies
+Remember to add `networkauth` in the list of Qt module dependencies
 ```
 QT += networkauth
 ```